-Can you make the tea hot and pour it over ice to make iced tea
+To make iced tea, can you make the tea hot and pour it over ice?

 Previously I’ve answered this by extolling the virtues of the cold infusion method, wanting to avoid any chances of overly sweet iced tea, in which sugar or honey is used to mask the bitterness and astringency that comes from an over extraction of the tea, typical with this method.
 But as I’ve had time this summer and there have been a lot of very hot days, I decided that there must be some teas that this works for.

 It’s been a great excuse to spend longer in the garden after lunch, and I’m happy to report that the answer is yes, you can make tea hot and pour it over ice to make flavourful iced tea.
 But it only works for some teas – and there are a few things you need to know before you begin your experiments.

 Here’s what I learnt about how to make iced tea from hot tea:

 1. Choose teas that are low in tannin

 This means teas that feel soft and smooth when you drink them hot, not teas that have noticeable structure.
 This is important because with this technique you’ll make your tea concentrated.
 When I tested it with teas that are highly structured the results were overwhelmingly astringent – that drying feeling masked any good flavour.
 Teas that are low in tannin won’t become astringent.